Audrey Abadie

 Audrey Abadie (born 16 September 1992) is a French rugby union player.
 She plays for the France women's national rugby union team.

 Career

-She competed at the 2015 Women's Six Nations Championship, 2016 Women's Six Nations Championship, 2017 Women's Rugby World Cup and 2020 Women's Six Nations Championship.
+Abadie competed at the 2015 and 2016 Women's Six Nations Championship.

+She was selected in the French squad for the 2017 Women's Rugby World Cup in Ireland.
+She was called up to the side for the 2020 Women's Six Nations Championship.

-She plays for Blagnac Saint-Orens.
+She plays for Blagnac Saint-Orens, now Blagnac SCR.